ObengKojo23/Northwind-Business-Analysis-Project/README.md

 ![q3 image](./images/q3.png)

 #### Output Explanation:
-This query joins `Products` and `OrderDetails` to calculate the total quantity sold for each product.
+I used the query join `Products` and `OrderDetails` to calculate the total quantity sold for each product.
 By grouping by `ProductID` and `ProductName` and using `SUM(od.Quantity)`, I was able to get the total quantity sold for each product.
-Finaly, sorting by `TotalQuantitySold` in descending order `(DESC)` helps to highlights the most popular products.
+Finaly, sorting by `TotalQuantitySold` in descending order `(DESC)` helped to highlight the most popular products.

 #### 🌟Key Insights:
 - `Camembert Pierrot` and `Raclette Courdavault` are the top-selling products, with `1,577` and `1,496` units sold, respectively.
 - `Gorgonzola Telino` and `Gnocchi di nonna Alice` are also in high demand, with over `1,200` units sold each.
-- This analysis will help Northwind to prioritize their stock for high-demand products, prioritize marketing, and create targeted promotions and sales strategies around these best-seller.

 #### 📌Recommendations:
-- **Stock Prioritization**: Ensure high-demand products like `Camembert Pierrot` and `Raclette Courdavault` are well-stocked to meet demand.
+- **Stock Prioritization**: Northwind needs to ensure that high-demand products like `Camembert Pierrot` and `Raclette Courdavault` are well-stocked to meet demand at all times.
-- **Targeted Marketing**: Focus promotions on top-selling products to boost sales and attract more customers to popular items.
+- **Targeted Marketing**: Northwind needs to focus promotions on top-selling products to boost sales and attract more customers to popular items.
-- **Supplier Relationships**: Strengthen partnerships with suppliers of high-demand products to secure better pricing and stable inventory levels.
+- **Supplier Relationships**: Northwind needs to strengthen partnerships with suppliers of high-demand products to secure better pricing and constant stable inventory levels.

 #### 💥Impact Analysis:
 - **Reduced Stockouts**: Prioritizing stock for popular items reduces the risk of stockouts, improving customer satisfaction and retention.